 You will achieve the learning outcomes of this module through one of three routes.

-2.An empirical qualitative or quantitative research project (subject to relevant approvals and feasibility).
+2.A qualitative or quantitative project (subject to relevant approvals and feasibility).

-3.A secondary data analysis project based on the analysis of a quantitative or qualitative dataset (subject to relevant approvals and feasibility).
+3.A secondary data analysis project (subject to relevant approvals and feasibility).

 Students will be able to undertake an empirical research project ONLY when the project is demonstrated to be feasible.